The Abscopal Effect

 Cancer changes how you look at everything- especially what you bring into your home

-This page is a living list of every day products we intentionally replaced after a cancer diagnosis.
-They are items we personally use, trust and recommend because they reduce unnecessary chemical exposure and support long-term health.
+This page serves as a living list of everyday products we intentionally replaced after a cancer diagnosis.
+These items are clean alternatives that we personally use, trust, and recommend because they help in toxic exposure reduction and support long-term health and cancer prevention.

 Modern life exposes us to far more synthetic chemicals than previous generations ever encountered — across food packaging, household products, personal care, and indoor air.
-These exposures are often low-level, but constant.
-As environments have become more chemically dense, the body’s ability to fully recover between exposures has narrowed, contributing to higher cumulative stress on detox, immune, and hormonal systems.
-This context helps explain why chronic illness and cancer rates continue to rise — and why reducing avoidable exposure matters more now than ever.
+These exposures are often low-level but constant.
+As environments have become more chemically dense, our bodies' ability to fully recover between exposures has narrowed, leading to heightened cumulative stress on detox, immune, and hormonal systems.
+This context sheds light on the rising rates of chronic illness and cancer, underscoring the importance of toxic exposure reduction for effective cancer prevention.
+Embracing clean alternatives is crucial now more than ever in mitigating these risks.

 Hidden Toxins

-Once we understood how daily exposure adds up, we started looking closely at the places chemicals quietly enter the body.
+Once we understood how daily exposure adds up, we started looking closely at the places chemicals quietly enter the body, focusing on cancer prevention and exploring clean alternatives for toxic exposure reduction.

 Cleaning & Laundry

 What touches your skin all day should never work against your health — yet many laundry products do.
 Detergents, fabric softeners, and dryer sheets are engineered to leave fragrance behind, meaning chemical residues sit on your clothes, towels, and bedding 24 hours a day, absorbed through your skin and inhaled with every breath.
 Research has shown that fragranced laundry products can release volatile organic compounds (VOCs), including chemicals classified as hazardous air pollutants, some of which are known or probable carcinogens.
-Many fragrance ingredients are also endocrine disruptors, meaning they can interfere with hormones that regulate metabolism, reproduction, and immune function.
+Many fragrance ingredients are also endocrine disruptors, interfering with hormones that regulate metabolism, reproduction, and immune function.
 Over time, this constant exposure adds to toxic burden and has been linked to hormone imbalance, inflammation, respiratory issues, and increased disease risk — all from something most people assume is “clean.”
+To promote cancer prevention and reduce toxic exposure, consider switching to clean alternatives like laundry detergent made from natural ingredients, using dryer balls and essential oils for your preferred scent instead of dryer sheets, and opting for vinegar as a fabric softener or household cleaner.

 Kitchen